Storage Unit Cost Calculator (2026)

 Is it worth paying for climate-controlled storage?

 Yes, if you're storing anything sensitive to temperature or humidity — wood furniture, electronics, musical instruments, artwork, leather, wine, or important documents.
-The 20–30% premium ($30–$80/month more) is far less than the cost of replacing damaged items.
+The 20–30% premium (about $30–$80/month more on a typical unit) is far less than the cost of replacing damaged items.
 In hot, humid climates (Florida, Texas Gulf Coast, Southeast), climate control is essential for almost all household goods.
 In mild, dry climates, standard units work for most items except electronics and instruments.

 How can I get cheap storage?

 Strategies for cheap storage: (1) Take advantage of first-month promotions (50% off or free).
-(2) Choose locations 10–15 miles from city centers.
-(3) Rent from independent facilities rather than national chains — they're often 10–20% cheaper.
+(2) Choose locations 10–15 miles from city centers (20–40% cheaper).
+(3) Rent from independent facilities rather than national chains (often 10–20% cheaper).
 (4) Prepay for 3–6 months for a discount.
-(5) Consider peer-to-peer storage through Neighbor.com (30–50% cheaper).
-(6) Ask about rate locks to prevent price increases.
-(7) If you only need short-term storage, a PODS container stored at their facility ($100–$200/month) may be cheaper than a traditional unit.
+(5) Use the per-square-foot rule — one larger unit usually beats two small ones.
+(6) Consider peer-to-peer storage through Neighbor.com (30–50% cheaper).
+(7) Ask about rate locks to prevent price increases.

 Do storage facilities raise prices?

 Yes, most storage facilities raise rates after 3–12 months, typically by 5–15% per increase.
-This is a common industry practice — they offer low introductory rates to fill units, then gradually increase prices knowing that tenants don't want the hassle of moving their items.
-To protect yourself: (1) Ask about rate lock guarantees before signing.
-(2) Read the contract for rate increase clauses.
-(3) Be prepared to move to a cheaper facility if rates increase significantly — the savings often justify the effort.
+This is a common industry practice — they offer low introductory rates to fill units, then gradually increase prices knowing tenants don't want the hassle of moving.
+To protect yourself: (1) Ask about rate-lock guarantees before signing.
+(2) Read the contract for rate-increase clauses.
+(3) Be prepared to move to a cheaper facility if rates jump significantly — the savings often justify the effort.

 Sources & Methodology